 But if you have more than an inch of paint left inside the can, this can take several days before you can throw them away.

-In the article below, I will discuss more on paint hardeners, how to use them, how safe are they, and what other ways you can employ to harden paint before throwing it away.
+In the article below, I will discuss more on paint hardeners, how to use them, how safe they are, and what other ways you can employ to harden paint before throwing it away.

-But before that let’s understand what makes the house paints dangerous and why it’s important to dispose them of safely.
+But before that, let’s understand what makes house paints dangerous and why it’s important to dispose of them safely.

 Why is Paint Hazardous?